 Chief Executive Officer Margaret Foti, PhD, MD (hc)

 Founded in 1907, the American Association for Cancer Research (AACR) is the world’s first and largest professional organization dedicated to advancing cancer research and its mission to prevent and cure cancer.
-AACR membership includes more than 54,000 laboratory, translational, and clinical researchers; population scientists; other health care professionals; and patient advocates residing in 131 countries and territories around the world.
+AACR membership includes more than 58,000 laboratory, translational, and clinical researchers; population scientists; other health care professionals; and patient advocates residing in 141 countries and territories around the world.
 Presently, 32% of members live outside the United States and 22% of AACR’s international members are located in countries with emerging economies.
 The AACR marshals the full spectrum of expertise of the cancer community to accelerate progress in the prevention, diagnosis, and treatment of cancer by annually convening more than 30 conferences and educational workshops, the largest of which is the AACR Annual Meeting.
-In addition, the AACR publishes 10 prestigious, peer-reviewed scientific journals.
+The AACR publishes 10 prestigious, peer-reviewed scientific journals.
 Other AACR publications include Cancer Today, a magazine for cancer patients and caregivers; the annual AACR Cancer Progress Report; AACR Cancer Disparities Progress Report; AACR Annual Impact Report; Leading Discoveries, the AACR’s awareness and donor magazine; and the blog, Cancer Research Catalyst.
 In addition, the AACR funds meritorious research directly as well as in cooperation with numerous cancer organizations.
 As the Scientific Partner of Stand Up To Cancer, the AACR provides expert peer review, grants administration, and scientific oversight of team science and individual investigator grants in cancer research that have the potential for near-term patient benefit.
 The AACR actively communicates with legislators and other policymakers about the value of cancer research and related biomedical science in saving lives from cancer.
 For more information about the AACR, visit www.AACR.org.